 Whether you are actively involved or not, the ongoing management team must be able to demonstrate that the business is capable of growing – at least at the same rate as it has achieved historically.
 Ideally, the investor will be seeking even faster growth, following the extra cash injection.

 The exact terms of the deal will determine the tax treatment of a partial exit, so the structuring of the deal will be crucial to achieve the best tax outcome.

 If your investment is held personally, capital gains tax (CGT) would normally be due on the gain arising on the sale of shares.
 From 6 April 2016 the rates of CGT, with the exception of sales of residential property, are 20% for higher/additional rate taxpayers and 10% for basic rate taxpayers.
 However, assuming that you are also an officer of the company and hold at least 5% of the share capital, Entrepreneurs’ Relief may also be available.
 This would result in CGT being payable being reduced to 10% for higher rate taxpayers.

-If the shares are not held personally and are instead being sold by a holding company owned by you, corporation tax would normally be chargeable on the gains arising on the sale, unless the conditions can be met to enable a claim to be made for substantial shareholdings exemption, which would result in a complete tax exemption of the gain/loss from the sale.
+If the shares are in a trading company and are not held personally but are instead being sold by a holding company owned by you, an immediate charge to tax could normally be fully avoided on the gains arising on the sale, as long as conditions can be met to enable a claim to be made for substantial shareholdings exemption (SSE), which would result in a complete tax exemption of the gain/loss on sale.